goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part3-algorithm.md

 This leads to the helper function in the reference SSD code.
 Instead of computing a single cumsum and then subtracting, we find a way to use a batch of independent cumsums that immediately produces the right answer without subtraction.

 These details do matter!
-Without the right implementation of these primitives, the basic SSD algorithm produces NaNs immediately during training (even with FP32!).
+Without the right implementation of these primitives, the basic SSD algorithm produces NaNs immediately during training (even with FP32).

 ### Discretization
-The lineage of structured state space models developed from [S4](https://arxiv.org/abs/2111.00396) and [its](https://arxiv.org/abs/2110.13985) [predecessors](https://arxiv.org/abs/2008.07669) which were viewed as continuous-time systems.<d-cite key="gu2023thesis"></d-cite><d-cite key="gu2022efficiently"></d-cite><d-cite key="gu2021combining"></d-cite><d-cite key="gu2020hippo"></d-cite>
+This lineage of structured state space models developed from [S4](https://arxiv.org/abs/2111.00396) and [its](https://arxiv.org/abs/2110.13985) [predecessors](https://arxiv.org/abs/2008.07669) which were viewed as continuous-time systems.<d-cite key="gu2023thesis"></d-cite><d-cite key="gu2022efficiently"></d-cite><d-cite key="gu2021combining"></d-cite><d-cite key="gu2020hippo"></d-cite>

-In Mamba, however, we don't actually view the SSM as continuous anymore.
+In Mamba, however, we don't really view the SSM as continuous anymore.
 In fact, as mentioned in the Discussion (Section 5) of the [original paper](https://arxiv.org/abs/2312.00752), Mamba trades off with S4 on modeling different types of data:
-* S4 is a continuous-time model that excels at modeling continuous data, e.g. perceptual signals such as audio waveforms and pixel-level vision
+* S4 is a continuous-time model that excels at modeling continuous data, e.g. perceptual signals such as audio waveforms and pixel-level vision.
-* Mamba is a discrete-time model that excels at modeling discrete data, e.g. tokenized data such as language
+* Mamba is a discrete-time model that excels at modeling discrete data, e.g. tokenized data such as language.

 However, the parameterization of Mamba still used the same discretization step as in prior structured SSMs, where there is another parameter $\Delta$ being modeled.
-We do this because the discretization step has other side effects such as properly normalizing the activations <d-cite key="orvieto2023resurrecting"></d-cite> which is important for performance.
+We do this because the discretization step has other side effects such as properly normalizing the activations <d-cite key="gu2023train"></d-cite><d-cite key="orvieto2023resurrecting"></d-cite> which is important for performance.

-The initializations and parameterizations from the previous [theory on structured SSMs](https://arxiv.org/abs/2206.12037) still work out-of-the-box<d-cite key="gu2023train"></d-cite>, so why fix what's not broken?
+The initializations and parameterizations from the previous [theory on structured SSMs](https://arxiv.org/abs/2206.12037) still work out-of-the-box, so why fix what's not broken?

 Despite this, we're pretty sure that the discretization step isn't really necessary for Mamba.
 In the Mamba-2 paper, we chose to work directly with the "discrete parameters" $A$ and $B$, which in all previous structured SSM papers (including Mamba-1) were denoted $(\bar{A}, \bar{B})$ and defined through an additional transformation